|

 governing body of limited

 jurisdiction.
-Jurisdiction over
+Jurisdiction

-ordination standards, Statements of
+ordination standards, Statements

 Faith, Marriage Standards,

-Educational Materials used, church
+Educational Materials used,

 planting, church growth,